List of The New York Times controversies: Anti-Indian sentiment

-Abu Huzaifa al-Kanadi
+Caliphate podcast

-Caliphate, a podcast for The New York Times, has received criticism numerous times after Abu Huzaifa al-Kanadi admitted on the podcast that he "murdered people" while he was fighting for the Islamic State group.
-Numerous conservatives called for action against him after his statement, including Candice Bergen.
-She criticized the liberal government after not ordering law enforcement against him.
-Bergen also called for Public Safety Minister Ralph Goodale to reveal whether the government knows where he is or not, but Goodale stated that it was the "opposition of keeping Canadians safe".
-Huzaifa also received concerns from television journalist Diana Swain that he may be "lying" to The New York Times or CBC News.
+Caliphate, a podcast for The New York Times, has been criticized numerous times after Abu Huzaifa al-Kanadi admitted on the podcast that he "murdered people" while he was fighting for the Islamic State group.
+Numerous conservatives called for action against him after his statement, including Canadian politician Candice Bergen.
+She criticized the Liberal government of Justin Trudeau for his not ordering law enforcement against al-Kanadi.
+Bergen also called for then Public Safety Minister Ralph Goodale to reveal whether the government knew where al-Kanadi was, but Goodale stated that it was the "opposition of keeping Canadians safe".
+Huzaifa also was criticized by television journalist Diana Swain, whoc said that al-Kanadi may have been "lying" to The New York Times or CBC News.

-In December 2020 the New York Times admitted that it could not verify the claims made in the podcast.
-Later, the podcast was withdrawn as a Pulitzer finalist.
+In December 2020 The New York Times admitted that it could not verify the claims made in the podcast.
+The podcast was later withdrawn from consideration as a Pulitzer finalist.

 Publishing leaked photos from the Manchester bombing

 On May 24, 2017, The New York Times caused outrage among the British police and government when it published leaked photos showing the scene of the Manchester Arena bombing.
 Counter terror police chiefs said the leak undermined their investigation and victims' and witnesses' confidence.
 The New York Times published photos it says were gathered by UK authorities at the scene of the attack, including the remnants of a backpack, nuts and screws, and a device identified as a "possible detonator".
 Greater Manchester Police were said to be "furious" and said they would stop sharing information with the United States.
 President Donald Trump the next day in a NATO summit condemned the media leaks, calling it "deeply troubling" and a "grave threat to our national security".
 The New York Times defended its decision to publish the photos, saying they were "neither graphic nor disrespectful of victims".